-Coal combustion residuals, or CCRs, are generically referred to as “coal ash.”
-Fly ash, bottom ash and slag are all common terms that describe different types of coal ash.
-Coal ash is mainly made up of rocks, minerals and other non-combustible, natural materials mixed in with the coal when it is mined from the earth.
-In some cases, the ash might include nitrogen or sulfur compounds captured by equipment used to control air emissions.
-Depending on the plant and process, these compounds from air emissions may be collected and managed separately or co-mingled with coal ash.
+Coal combustion residuals or byproducts are generically referred to as coal ash.
+Fly ash, bottom ash and slag are common terms that describe different types of coal ash.
+Coal ash is mainly made up of rocks, minerals and other noncombustible, natural materials that are present in coal when it is mined from the earth.
+Less than 1% of coal ash contains trace elements, which are also found in soil and naturally exist in our environment.

 The U.S. Environmental Protection agency regulates the disposal of coal ash under the Coal Combustion Residuals Rule, published in April 2015.
 The following are documents that Xcel Energy is required to provide under the new rule:

-You have been selected to participate in a brief customer satisfaction survey to let us know how we can improve your experience.
+You have been selected to participate in a brief survey to help us improve our site.

 By selecting YES, an additional window will open to allow you to take the survey at the conclusion of your visit.
 Please do not close it if you would like to participate.